barelyknown/time_clock/README.md

     Time.now.business_hours_until(Time.now + 1.day)
     => 12

+You can also make custom calendars for each calculation (see Calendars section for details).

-Things you may like about this library:
+**Things you may like about this library:**

 - No dependencies.
 - Extremely simple codebase.
 Only 80 lines of code.